hds-sandbox/bulk_RNAseq_course/develop/08d_DEA_visualization.md

 # head(res_tableOE)
 ```

-The problem with these fold change estimates is that they not entirely
+The problem with these fold change estimates is that they are not
-accurate as they do not account for the large dispersion we observe with
+entirely accurate as they do not account for the large dispersion we
-low read counts.
-To address this, the **log2 fold changes need to be
+observe with low read counts.
+To address this, the **log2 fold changes
-adjusted**.
+need to be adjusted**.

-To generate more accurate log2 foldchange (LFC) estimates, DESeq2 allows
+To generate more accurate log2 fold change (LFC) estimates, DESeq2
-for the **shrinkage of the LFC estimates toward zero** when the
+allows for the **shrinkage of the LFC estimates toward zero** when the
 information for a gene is low, which could include:

 -   Low counts